+REVENUES.
 Revenues increased by \$110.3 million, or 22.8%, from \$484.2 million in 1997 to \$594.4 million in 1998.
 This increase in revenues resulted from the Sonic Acquisition and Marcus Combination in 1998 and acquisitions made during 1997 and an internally generated increase in basic subscribers and an increase in premium service subscriptions.

-The Company has grown its subscriber base internally as a result of management's marketing efforts to add new customers, increased efforts to retain existing customers and a limited amount of new-build construction to increase the coverage area of its systems.
+We have grown our subscriber base internally as a result of management's marketing efforts to add new customers, increased efforts to retain existing customers and a limited amount of new-build construction to increase the coverage area of its systems.